flyteorg/flytectl/docs/source/gen/flytectl_create_project.rst

     description: "Some description for the project."

 .. note::
-    The name shouldn't contain any whitespace characters.
+    The project name shouldn't contain any whitespace characters.

 ::